SnapInteractive/mergeatron/README.md

  * ''build.started'' - This event is emitted when the build has been started.
  * ''build.succeeded'' - This event is emitted when a build was successful.
  * ''build.failed'' - This event is emitted when a build has failed.
+ * ''build.inline_status'' - Tis event is emitted when a plugin is announcing that something was found on a specific line of a files diff within the build.